rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.7.0.txt

 accounts, durable exchanges and queues, and persistent messages will all be retained during the upgrade.

-If, however, you are upgrading from an earlier release, when the RabbitMQ server detects the presence of an old database, it moves it to a backup location, creates a fresh, empty database, and logs a warning.
+If, however, you are upgrading from a release prior to 1.6.0, when the RabbitMQ server detects the presence of an old database, it moves it to a backup location, creates a fresh, empty database, and logs a warning.
 If your RabbitMQ installation contains important data then we